Daly College

 Daly College is affiliated to the Central Board of Secondary Education (CBSE) and CIE.
 In 2007, the first International Round Square Conference was held at Daly College, and was attended by former King Constantine II of Greece as its president.
 In December that year, a commemorative stamp on the college was released by India Post.
 The school is a member of the G20 Schools Group.
-The Daly College now also has a Business School under its umbrella – the Daly College Business School (DCBS), in collaboration with the De Montfort University, Leicester, UK.
-DCBS offers undergraduate courses in business management- Bachelor in Management (Business Studies) (BMBS).
+The Daly College also has an undergraduate management school — the Daly College of Business Management (DCBM) which is affiliated to Devi Ahilya Vishwavidyalaya (informally abbreviated DAVV, formerly University of Indore), and provides a Bachelor of Business Administration degree in different disciplines.
+Daly College also has a Business School under its umbrella – the Daly College Business School (DCBS), affiliated to AICTE, DCBS offers a Post Graduate Diploma in Management (PGDM) in various disciplines.

 History

 The school has its origins in the Residency School, founded by Sir Henry Daly Governor General of India's Agent to Central India Agency in 1870, as a school for the children of nobility and aristocrats in the Indore Residency.
 It was later renamed as the East Rajkumar College in 1876, and in 1882 the school received its present name, The Daly College, after its founder.
 The school was visited by Lord Northbrook (1st Earl of Northbrook) Viceroy and Governor-General of India in 1875, thereafter it was renamed "Indore Residency College" in 1876.
 In 1882 the Chiefs named the school "The Daly College" to honour the contribution of Sir Henry Daly.

 The foundation stone of the new building was laid on 14 November 1885 by Lord Dufferin (1st Marquess of Dufferin and Ava) Viceroy and Governor-General of India, as a memorial in the honour of Sir Henry Daly.
 In 1891 the two Maratha Maharajas, Sir Shivaji Rao Holkar of Indore (Hokar State) and Sir Madho Rao Scindia of Gwalior donated the two student houses, 'Gwalior House' and 'Indore House'.
 In 1898 the "Rajkumar School", which had opened at Nowgaon near Chhatarpur (Bundelkhand) in 1872, was amalgamated with the Daly College.
 Later Lt.
 Gen. Maharajadhiraja Sir Madho Rao Scindia, Maharaja of Gwalior unveiled a bust in the honour of Sir Henry Daly in the main building of the school.